Building Foundations for Natural Language Processing of Historical Turkish: Resources and Models: New Resources for Historical Turkish NLP

 We created a NER dataset manually using a subset of sentences from issues of Servet-i Funun journal (from now on it will be referred to as SF), a historical magazine published between 1896-1901.
 It covers a wide range of topics including literature, science, daily life and world news.

 We used sentences sampled through a research project conducted between 2016-2019 in Boğaziçi University \citep{SF}.
 The project aims to give a general view of the periodical by providing original images of pages and transcriptions of some selected sentences.
-The original script used in the journal is based on Arabic alphabet while the transcriptions of the sentences are written with the modern Turkish alphabet.
+The original script used in the journal is based on the Arabic alphabet while the transcriptions of the sentences are written with the modern Turkish alphabet.
 Figure \ref{fig_SF} shows an original page from the journal and transcription of an excerpt.

 To create the HisTR dataset, we first annotated 662 sentences from the SF periodicals which were published between the late 19th century and the beginning of the 20th century.
 Subsequently, to ensure a more objective evaluation of the developed models, we annotated an additional 150 sentences from a collection of {\it Ruznamçe}\footnote{These documents contain records regarding appointments of judges (i.e. {\it qadi}), describing the current and next places of appointments and some other details.} registers from the 17th century.
 The selection criteria of the sentences from {\it Ruznamçe} documents is mainly based on diversity in expressions.
-The language feautures of this test set is different from the remaining of the dataset which makes the dataset more challenging in terms of automatic processing.
+The language features of this test set are different from the remaining of the dataset which makes the dataset more challenging in terms of automatic processing.
+To provide a reference point, the Jensen–Shannon divergence between this {\it Ruznamçe} test set and the training and development sets is 0.86 and 0.85, respectively.
+In contrast, the divergence between the training and development sets is only 0.47.

 The whole dataset contains 812 sentences, 651 PERSON tags, and 1,010 LOCATION tags.\footnote{We experimented with these two tags only because the number of other tags were not enough to make useful training data.} We use the following definitions for the entity types: